smattingly/database-tutorial/part2.md

 4. There is a problem with the specific example given for the `SET TO NULL` referential integrity option above.
 What is it?
 5. An experienced database professional needs only a glance at `student`'s `CREATE TABLE` statement to know that it must be 2NF (as long as it contains no multi-valued entries).
 Why is that?
 6. Write and execute one or more statements that are rejected by the enforcement of referential integrity.
-7. Following the `ALTER TABLE` example, modify the `student_sport` and `student_major` tables by adding appropriate foreign key constraints.
+7. Use `ALTER TABLE` to add a second appropriate foreign key constraint to the `student_sport`.
+Then add the two appropriate foreign keys to `student_major`.
 8. Explain why each of the following tables is, or is not, in 2NF. `sport`, `student_sport`,  `major`,`student_major`.

 ### Third normal form and Boyce-Codd normal form